Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Simplified Demand Planning

 Because pre-made kits are designed around standard protocols, like Myers’ Cocktail, immunity or recovery blends, it’s easy to align your inventory with your actual appointment volume.
-You can forecast needs based on your booking calendar, minimizing overstock and ensuring you’re always prepared for your most requested treatments.
+You can forecast needs based on your booking calendar, minimizing overstock and ensuring you’re always prepared for your most requested drips.

 Streamlined Storage and Organization